yitchoong/cloudapi/markdown/products-2.md

 front --> user : Render "checked" icon to indicate favorite
 ```

 Removing a package from being a favourite can be done with the following end point.
-DELETE /pacakges/9101/favourite
+DELETE /packages/9101/favourite

 ##### 2.4 Policyholder & Life assured

-Let us continue with the user deciding to proceed and selects the Careful Term Life product.
+Let us continue the scenario, where the user decides to proceed and selects the Careful Term Life product.
 The front end application starts with retrieving the initial quote data for the selected package.

 ```puml
 title **Policyholder & Life Assured**